videomediagroup/Android-SDK/README.md

 ```

-In this case the `rootLayout` is the layout you use as the parent in your `layout XML file`, e.g.:
+In this case the `rootLayout` is the layout you use as the parent in your `layout.XML file`, e.g.:
 ```java
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:app="http://schemas.android.com/apk/res-auto"